Senior Management Training

 One hallmark of the course is the learning that takes place not just from the interaction between the instructors and the participants but from the interactions among the participants, who all have considerable field experience themselves and have much to share and learn from each other.
 All participants are asked to make a presentation to the group that explains their country's mine action program and/or shares their particular ERW/MA technical expertise.
 The course is organized to promote interaction and foster beneficial personal relationships among the participants and between them and the course instructors and staff.

-The UNDP awarded the Mine Action Information Center (now CISR) at James Madison University the contract to teach the Senior Managers Course beginning in 2004.
+The UNDP awarded CISR the contract to teach the Senior Managers Course beginning in 2004.
 The CISR hosted five courses and trained more than 100 managers from over 30 countries through the UNDP sponsored courses.

 Beginning in 2010 the US Department of State's Office of Weapons Removal and Abatement (PM/WRA) has sponsored the Senior Managers' Course at JMU.
 Its focus was expanded to include conventional weapons destruction, small arms/light weapons, and other emerging topics in the post-conflict recovery field.
-Since 2010, CISR has hosted four courses under grants from PM/WRA.
+Since 2010, CISR has hosted four courses on the JMU campus under grants from PM/WRA.

 In addition to Senior Managers' Courses held on the campus of JMU, CISR, along with its JMU faculty partners, participated in three Explosive Remnants of War Training Courses in Jordan (2009, 2010, 2011) as subcontractors to Jordan's National Committee for Demining and Rehabilitation.
 In August 2011, CISR also worked with a COB management professor to conduct the Peru-Ecuador Binational Workshop for Management in Humanitarian Demining in Lima, Peru.
 The workshop was jointly sponsored by the U.S. Southern Command through the U.S. Embassy in Peru and the Peruvian government’s Ministry of Foreign Relations and mine-action office, CONTRAMINAS.

-Photo caption: The Senior Managers' Course class of 2013 visits the U.S. State Department in Washington, D.C.
+Bottom: The 2013 Senior Managers' Course attendees visit the U.S. State Department in Washington, D.C.